-After the end of each week, I will be sending you e-handouts by email.
+At the end of each weekly session, I will be sending you e-handouts by email.

 Camera guidelines - what you will need

 - A DSLR or mirrorless camera are ideally the best types of cameras you can have if you want to really explore and experiment with photography.
 However, all types of cameras are welcome, including ipads, tablets, and mobile phones.